 There can be changes in tax law each year, so it’s a good idea to educate yourself on what the current requirements are.
 You can keep up to date with any changes on the ATO’s website or by speaking with a tax professional.

-3. Check for deductions
+4. Check for deductions

 Review what expenses you can legally claim on your tax return, such as work-related costs, donations to charities, or union fees.
 Eligible deductions can vary from person to person, so it’s important to contact the ATO or a qualified tax agent if you’re unsure what deductions you’re eligible for.

-4. Review your finances
+6. Review your finances

-This is the perfect time to evaluate your budget and fresh it for the new financial year.
+This is the perfect time to evaluate your budget and refresh it for the new financial year.
 If you’re new to budgeting or wondering what to look at, it’s good to begin by making a review of your:

 - Income